aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 ## How to Deploy

 You can deploy CarbonLake Quickstart through the manual setup process using AWS CDK.
-We recommend use of an AWS Cloud9 instance in your AWS account or VS Code and Isengard CLI.
-We also recommend that you either use a fresh isengard account for deployment, or a burner account.
+We recommend use of an AWS Cloud9 instance in your AWS account or VS Code and the AWS CLI.
+We also generally recommend a fresh AWS account that can be integrating with your existing infrastructure using AWS Organizations.

 ## 🎒 Pre-requisites